flyteorg/flyte/rsts/concepts/schedules.rst

 Cron Expression
 ---------------
-Cron expression strings use `this syntax <https://pkg.go.dev/github.com/robfig/cron#hdr-CRON_Expression_Format>`_.
+Cron expression strings use :ref:`this <cron_expression_table>` syntax.
 They are validated at launch plan registration time.

 .. _rate_unit: